acquia/lightning/UPDATE.md

 * Lightning now supports exposing all Drupal entities as JSON, in the standard JSON API format.
 To enable this feature, install the Content API module from the Lightning package.
+* Lightning now has support for bulk uploading media assets.
+To enable this feature, install the Bulk Media Upload module.

 ## 2.1.5 to 2.1.6
 This version of Lightning adds the ability to choose an image style, alt text,